 Sterling Button Co. was located at 8-14 W. 30th St. from 1917 to 1921.
 By the time Sterling relocated to 22 W. 26th St. in 1922 the founders, Abraham Turell/Turkeltaub and Julius Lichter, had left the company.

 This ad for a later version of Sterling Button appeared in Women's Wear Daily, 1 June 1927.

 There is an additional Sterling Button sign on the east wall of this building.

-Only partially visible from the street is this sign for Marx-Singer Co Dresses (click for detail).
-The partners were Carl Marx (1872-?) and William Singer (1887-?).
+Only partially visible from the street is this sign for Marx-Singer Co.
+Dresses (click for detail).
+The partners were Carl Marx (1872?-1929) and William Singer (1886-1947).
 Marx was an immigrant from Germany, while Singer was born in New York.
 Their company was located here from 1916 to 1920/21.
-From 1921 to 1922 they were in the building at 14 E. 32nd St. that housed Stiner & Berlfein, etc.
+This ad for Marx-Singer appeared in Women's Wear in 1916, when they had 3000 dresses ready to ship!
+From 1921 to 1922 Marx-Singer Co. were in the building at 14 E. 32nd St. that housed Stiner & Berlfein, etc.

 < previous || next > index map signs by date signs by name see what's new